 SWH: How did the stigma attributed to mental illness impact the rest of your family prior to your father’s passing?

 SWH: Many of the experiences regarding mental health in your family point to the argument of nature vs. nurture, particularly genetics.
-Today there has been a lot of talk about biopsychsocial influences of mental illnesses.
-What are some of the biological, sociological, and psychological effectors of your mental illness?
+Today there has been a lot of talk about biopsychosocial influences of mental illnesses.
+What are some of the biological, sociological, and psychological effects of your mental illness?

 The short answer in my opinion is that it is not which one.
 It is all.
 My husband and I watch the news and are completely dismayed by the continued use of the statement “looking for the motive”.
-In cases where it is clearly mental illness involved, disease is not a motive, and one has to ask if any other diseases would be handled that way in regards to public insults.
-For instance recently an actress suddenly committed some vandalism, posted disturbing comments on social media, and was clearly not well.
+In cases where it is clearly mental illness involved, the disease is not a motive, and one has to ask if any other diseases would be handled that way in regard to public insults.
+For instance, recently an actress suddenly committed some vandalism, posted disturbing comments on social media, and was clearly not well.
 Yet many of the news outlets defined it as a publicity stunt.
 When she was finally involved in something where they could hold her, it was determined she had an acute onset of mental illness.
 Our culture should examine why they defined her actions as a publicity stunt.
-So again, for me it is all of the above.
-For some it is which came first.
-But honestly it doesn’t matter once it is here.
+So again, for me, it is all of the above.
+For some, it is which came first.
+But honestly, it doesn’t matter once it is here.
 It’s here.

 SJ: I am actually participating in a book soon to be released that addresses that as one of its questions.

 - Read, Read, and Read – magazines, books, reputable websites, join an online support group with a credible history.
-Go to seminars, research professionals such as therapists and psychiatrists.
-We have fired many as they only understand the text book.
+Go to seminars and research professionals such as therapists and psychiatrists.
+We have fired many as they only understand the textbook.
 Your insurance or private dollars pay their salaries so don’t settle.

 - Participate in finding the right med cocktail.
 It is the difference between functioning v nonfunctioning, suffering v not suffering,